atom/atom/docs/customizing-atom.md

 # Customizing Atom

-To change a setting, configure a theme, or install a package just open the Settings view in the current window by pressing `cmd+,`.
+To change a setting, configure a theme, or install a package just open the Settings view in the current window by pressing `cmd-,`.

 ## Changing The Theme